David Shoebridge: Early life and career

 Shoebridge was born in Sydney on 17 September 1971.
 He is one of four children born to Ken and Janet Shoebridge.

 Shoebridge grew up in Wahroonga in Sydney's Upper North Shore, with his father working as a sales executive and later as a primary school teacher.
 His parents separated when he was thirteen and in a 2022 interview he stated that his father had been physically and verbally abusive.
 Shoebridge completed his secondary education at James Ruse Agricultural High School.
 He went on to the University of Sydney, receiving a combined Bachelor of Arts (in 1993) and a Bachelor of Laws (Hons) (in 1995).

 Shoebridge was admitted as a lawyer in 1998, and was admitted to the New South Wales Bar in 2003.
 He started his professional career as an associate to Justice Eric Baker of the Family Court of Australia (from March 1996 to March 1998).
-He worked as a lawyer for 13 years, the majority of this time as a barrister with a focus on personal injury law, employment, discrimination and tort law.
+He worked as a lawyer for 13 years, the majority of this time as a barrister with a focus on employment, discrimination and tort law.

+Shoebridge was briefly a member of the Labor Party in the mid 1990s.

+While Shoebridge was a member of the Labor Party, he served on the Stanmore branch but was dissatisfied with the larger party's ignorance of the branch's progressive resolutions.
+During the early 2000s, he was sent by union clients to the Legislative Council to thwart Labor changes to workers' compensation laws.
+It was here that he met Lee Rhiannon, a representative of the New South Wales Greens.